TreyWW/MyFinances/.github/ISSUE_TEMPLATE/enhance.md

 title: "[Enhance] "
 labels: enhance
 assignees: ''
 ---

-##before you add this enhance issue, please check all of the issues in this project to ensure it doesn't already exists
+# Before you add this enhance issue, please check all of the issues in this project to ensure it doesn't already exist

 I believe `this enhancement` should be added!

 ## What can this enhancement add to the project?